Atomic bombings of Hiroshima and Nagasaki: Bombing of Hiroshima

 During the night of 5–6 August, Japanese early warning radar detected the approach of numerous American aircraft headed for the southern part of Japan.
 Radar detected 65 bombers headed for Saga, 102 bound for Maebashi, 261 en route to Nishinomiya, 111 headed for Ube and 66 bound for Imabari.
 An alert was given and radio broadcasting stopped in many cities, among them Hiroshima.
 The all-clear was sounded in Hiroshima at 00:05.
 About an hour before the bombing, the air raid alert was sounded again, as Straight Flush flew over the city.
 It broadcast a short message, which was picked up by Enola Gay.
 It read: "Cloud cover less than 3/10th at all altitudes.
 Advice: bomb primary."
 The all-clear was sounded over Hiroshima again at 07:09.

 At 08:09, Tibbets started his bomb run and handed control over to his bombardier, Major Thomas Ferebee.
 The release at 08:15 (Hiroshima time) went as planned, and the Little Boy containing about 64 kg of uranium-235 took 44.4 seconds to fall from the aircraft flying at about 31000 ft to a detonation height of about 1900 ft above the city.
 Enola Gay was 11.5 mi away before it felt the shock waves from the blast.
+Only Tibbets, Parsons, and Ferebee knew of the nature of the weapon; the others on the bomber were only told to expect a blinding flash and given protective goggles.
+"It was hard to believe what we saw", Tibbets told reporters, while Parsons said "the whole thing was tremendous and awe-inspiring ... the men aboard with me gasped 'My God'."
+He and Tibbets compared the shockwave to "a close burst of ack-ack fire".
+Necessary Evils cameras all failed; the only film of the attack was made by a 16 mm cine camera smuggled onto the aircraft by a crew member.

 Due to crosswind, the bomb missed the aiming point, the Aioi Bridge, by approximately 800 ft and detonated directly over Shima Surgical Clinic.
-It released energy equivalent to 16 ± 2 ktonTNT—four times the tonnage of conventional bombs that had wiped out the city of Dresden in Germany.
+It released energy equivalent to 15-16 ±—four times the tonnage of conventional bombs that had wiped out the city of Dresden in Germany.
 The weapon was very inefficient, with only 1.7 percent of its material fissioning.
 The radius of total destruction was about 1 mi, with resulting fires across 4.4 sqmi.

-Enola Gay stayed over the target area for two minutes and was 10 mi away when the bomb detonated.
-Only Tibbets, Parsons, and Ferebee knew of the nature of the weapon; the others on the bomber were only told to expect a blinding flash and given protective goggles.
-"It was hard to believe what we saw", Tibbets told reporters, while Parsons said "the whole thing was tremendous and awe-inspiring ... the men aboard with me gasped 'My God'."
-He and Tibbets compared the shockwave to "a close burst of ack-ack fire".
-Necessary Evils cameras all failed; the only film of the attack was made by a 16mm cine camera smuggled onto the aircraft by a crew member.

 Enola Gays crew received a heroes' welcome on landing at Tinian, with hundreds of cheering welcomers and "more generals than I'd ever seen in my life.
 We wondered what the hell they were doing there" according to navigator Theodore "Dutch" Van Kirk.
 When Tibbets stepped from his B-29 the Distinguished Service Cross was unexpectedly pinned to his chest while he was still holding his pipe.

+Maximum radius of destruction, shown as a circle with a 19,000 feet diameter.
+Shaded areas show devastated sectors.

+Landmarks and their status.
+Percentage show percentage of total destruction.